Search Engine Journal often mentions the value of a “content refresh,” particularly regarding SEO.

 - Keyword ranking drop – Your existing web pages or articles are no longer ranking high (at position three or above) for your target keywords and need to be re-optimized.

-- Out of trend – You’ve posted about “trends” that are out of date and need to be updated with new content or removed completely.
+- Out of trend – You’ve posted about “trends” that are outdated and need to be updated with new content or removed completely.

 Refresh Legal Content For More Leads

 If you have encountered any of the issues above, it’s likely time to refresh your law firm’s marketing content.

 Freshening your content is a great way to benefit from your existing content, improve your SEO, and attract more law firm leads.

 Here are a few ways to refresh your legal content and earn more leads for your firm.

 Your law firm’s website and blog play a significant role in communicating value to prospective clients, attracting online traffic, and converting visitors into leads.